AvaloniaCommunity/awesome-avalonia/README.md

 ### Generic

 - [AsyncImageLoader.Avalonia](https://github.com/AvaloniaUtils/AsyncImageLoader.Avalonia) - Provides way to asynchronous Images loading.
 From web and beyond
-- [AvaloniaBehaviors](https://github.com/wieslawsoltes/AvaloniaBehaviors) - Avalonia XAML Behaviors is an easy-to-use means of adding common and reusable interactivity to your Avalonia applications with minimal code.
+- [Avalonia.Xaml.Behaviors](https://github.com/AvaloniaUI/Avalonia.Xaml.Behaviors) - Avalonia XAML Behaviors is an easy-to-use means of adding common and reusable interactivity to your Avalonia applications with minimal code.
 - [AvaloniaInside.Shell](https://github.com/AvaloniaInside/Shell) - Reduces the complexity of mobile/desktop application development by providing the fundamental features that most applications require such as Shell, Navigation, And Side Menu
-- [Nickvision.Avalonia](https://github.com/nlogozzo/Nickvision.Avalonia) - A library for Avalonia app development that contains a lightweight MVVM framework, custom controls, and an update framework
 - [Nlnet.Avalonia.Css](https://github.com/liwuqingxin/Avalonia.Css) - A library for Avalonia to write styles like CSS.
 - [NP.Avalonia.Unidock](https://github.com/npolyak/NP.Avalonia.Unidock) - Simple VS2022-like window and view docking.
 - [ShowMeTheXaml.Avalonia](https://github.com/AvaloniaUtils/ShowMeTheXaml.Avalonia) - A control that makes it easier to display the corresponding XAML at runtime.